Lead Poisoning Prevention

 - Wash your child’s hands often before nap time, meals, and bedtime.

-- Feed your children a lead-healthy diet, including whole wheat breads, eggs, meat, milk, yogurt, cheese, and dark green vegetables.
+- Feed your children a diet high in whole wheat breads, eggs, meat, milk, yogurt, cheese, and dark green vegetables.
 These types of foods help protect children’s bodies from becoming lead poisoned.

 Western New York Lead Poisoning Resource Center